tomperr/ctf/README.md

 # ctf
-All the CTF write-ups I've done
+All the CTF write-ups I've written